Sprint naar content

 • You have never before studied at an education institution in the Netherlands

-• You have read the general conditions of the Holland Scholarship Programme*
+• You have read the general conditions of the NL Scholarship Programme*

 • You are aware that your application details may be shared with EP Nuffic and the Dutch Ministry of Education, Culture and Science